IrinaShtain/Kotlin-Training/README.md

 # Kotlin-Training
-Has resolved exercises of "https://github.com/jetbrains/workshop-jb"
+Has resolved exercises from "https://github.com/jetbrains/workshop-jb"